wyushi/shorten-url/README.md

   - But it is not OK that other shortened URLs can be guessed from a given shortened URL. i.e. The next object id can be guessed by increment 1 to the previous job id.
 - The result should be equally distributed.
 In another word, for each possible output, they should have equal possibility to be the output

-Here SHA256 hash algorithm could be used to shorten the URL.

 ### System Capacity

 Base on the example above, the shortened URL would have format of `http://shorten.io/{xxx}`.
 For the identifier `xxx`, let's assume